hausuresh/gcp-mle-cert/pending_question.md

 # Pending question

 ---
+During batch training of a neural network, you notice that there is an **_oscillation_** in the loss.
+How should you adjust your model to ensure that it converges?

+A. Increase the size of the training batch

+B. Decrease the size of the training batch

+C. Increase the learning rate hyperparameter

+D. Decrease the learning rate hyperparameter

+---
 You are going to train a DNN regression model with Keras APJs using this code:

 ```python